-CONCEPTUAL FRAMEWORK: The purpose of the Early Childhood Education Program at ACC is to equip each student to be an effective practitioner and mentor teacher.
-A caring, effective mentor teacher is one who nurtures each child and fulfills the responsibilities of providing developmentally appropriate learning experiences to meet the needs, capabilities, and interests of individual children in pre-kindergarten through grade five.
+CONCEPTUAL FRAMEWORK: The purpose of the Education Program at Point is to equip each student to be an effective practitioner and mentor teacher.
+A caring, effective mentor teacher is one who nurtures each child and fulfills the responsibilities of providing developmentally appropriate learning experiences to meet the needs, capabilities, and interests of individual children.
 A caring, effective mentor teacher also recognizes and respects individual differences and emphasizes the acquisition of essential skills, concepts, knowledge, and the development of critical thinking, ethical and lawful social behavior and responsible citizenship.

-The ECE degree program is an integrated program consisting of three components: Biblical Studies, General Content Studies, and Professional Studies.
+The ECE and MGE degree programs are an integrated program consisting of three components: Biblical Studies, General Content Studies, and Professional Studies.
 Each component is important and is supported by the other two components to complete a cyclical whole.
-Candidates obtain Biblical Studies and then apply this knowledge through field service and various other spiritual activities planned through the college.
+Candidates obtain Biblical Studies and then apply this knowledge through community service and various other spiritual activities planned through the University.
 Biblical Studies form the foundation for the Christian principles necessary for mentoring.
 The Effective Mentor Teacher is a worthy role-model for students and serves God by modeling the attitudes, behaviors and dispositions of a Christian, always acting in the best interest of the students.
 The Effective Mentor Teacher also models love and enthusiasm for learning and, therefore, leads his students on the journey of being life-long learners.
 General Content Studies is a vital component of the program.
 Teachers must be equipped with knowledge of the general content.
 Finally, the Effective Mentor Teacher must be equipped with Professional Studies.
 It is necessary to know about children and how they learn.
 The Effective Mentor Teacher must also know how to plan for learning, and how to best implement those plans.
 He must be masterful at delivering instruction and evaluating the learning of students.
 It is in the Professional Component of the program that the Effective Mentor Teacher acquires this knowledge and more importantly how to apply it in real classroom settings.
-(For a complete presentation of the Conceptual Framework of the ECE Program, see the ECE Handbook.)